alibaba/GraphScope/docs/analytical_engine/key_concepts.rst

 OnlyOut
 """""""

-Each fragment $F_i$ maintains “local” nodes v and a set of “mirrors” for nodes v' in other fragments such that there exists an edge (v, v').
-For instance, in addition to local nodes {4, 5, 6, 7}, $F_1$ in graph G also stores a “mirror” node 3 and the edge (5, 3) when using OnlyOut strategy, as shown below.
+Each fragment $F_{i}$ maintains “local” nodes v and a set of “mirrors” for nodes v' in other fragments such that there exists an edge (v, v').
+For instance, in addition to local nodes {4, 5, 6, 7}, $F_{1}$ in graph G also stores a “mirror” node 3 and the edge (5, 3) when using OnlyOut strategy, as shown below.

 .. image:: ../images/onlyout.png
   :alt: OnlyOut